 Who is Involved in the Legal Proceedings?

 After an electric utility files their IRP, there is an opportunity for interested parties, including individual customers of the company, to weigh in on the plan.
 The MPSC takes this all into consideration as it makes its decision to approve the plan, recommend changes, or deny the plan.

-In the current UPPCO IRP case, there are five different interveners that are involved and representing their interests:
+In the UPPCO IRP case, there were five different interveners that were involved and representing their interests:

 - Attorney General Dana Nessel, the State of Michigan’s consumer advocate.

 - Citizens Against Rate Excess (CARE), a nonprofit organization that represents residential ratepayers of investor-owned electric utilities in the U.P.

 - Association of Businesses Advocating Tariff Equity (ABATE), a group that represents the interests of large industrial and commercial energy users in Michigan.